[Hong Kong] Hong Kong excels in comforting eats such as congee.

 If I lived in Hong Kong, I would definitely have been a regular here, although the people at this establishment speak no English.

 The Congee was silky smooth, almost grain-less.
-The taste of the Congee itself is slightly bland, supposedly so that diners can adjust it to their taste.
+The taste of the Congee itself was slightly bland, supposedly so that diners can adjust it to their taste.

 Fish fillets were sweet, fresh and tender, while the meat balls had great chewy texture.
 However, they were not as well seasoned as I would have liked.